 See separate guidance Writing a Statement - Statement Template

-- As a witness you are not on trial, you are there to assist the court
+- As a witness you are not on trial, you are there to assist the Coroner

-- The Coroner decides which witnesses should attend, and in what order they are called.
-Normally they will hear the family’s evidence first, followed by the pathologist, then the treating clinicians/staff in chronological order
+- The Coroner decides which witnesses should attend, and in what order they are called

-- A witness must attend; you will normally receive a formal summons (subpoena).
+- A witness must attend; you may receive a formal summons.
 If you do not attend you may be fined

 - Arrive in good time, usually hospital staff will travel together from the hospital

 - Dress appropriately (as if attending for a job interview)

 - The Coroner is addressed as Sir or Ma’am

 - Remember to turn off mobiles/bleeps

 - You will have access to your written statement when asked questions